lsac/apama-solace-sample/README.md

 **Message VPN creation**

-This section outlines how to create a message-VPN called “apama” on the Solace Message Router with authentication disabled and 200MB of message spool quota for Guaranteed Messaging.
+This section outlines how to create a message-VPN called "apama" on the Solace Message Router with authentication disabled and 200MB of message spool quota for Guaranteed Messaging.
 This VPN name is required in the Apama configuration when connecting to the Solace message router.
-Actual values for authentication, message spool and other message-VPN properties may vary depending on the end application’s use case.
+Actual values for authentication, message spool and other message-VPN properties may vary depending on the end application use cases.

 ```text
 (config)# create message-vpn apama